How do I determine how much sod I need?

 • Sod needs to be fertilized immediately after you lay it with a 100% organic fertilizer.
 The most common types of organic fertilizer are ironite and milorganite and they can be purchased at any home improvement store.
 Do not use a chemical fertilizer until the sod has rooted into the ground.
 Chemical fertilizers can burn the roots of the sod, killing it.
 After initial fertilization, use 16-4-8 fertilizer at recommend rate in March and September.
 During the summer use only an organic fertilizer such as those listed above.

 • During the late spring, summer and early fall we require that you put fungus control on your new St. Augustine and Zoysia grass.
 We can almost guarantee that it will get fungus and we feel it is better to pretreat (but this will not completely prevent) than to potentially lose your new grass because of it.
-As a preventative, we recommend Scotts Lawn Fungus Control because it is a granule and will stay around longer than a liquid.
-Once you have a fungus problem, you will need to switch to a liquid copper fungicide.
+As a preventative, we recommend calling a spray company within 24-48 hours of getting the sod.

 • If you still experience fungus problems after repeated treatments, especially in saturated areas, you need to have a spray company come out that can use higher strength fungicide.
 Do not let the fungus go: you can lose your entire lawn!